 If the trader is a member of a trade association or regulatory body, contact that organisation for information.
 If the trader has ceased trading, the organisation may have a payment protection scheme that you can claim from.
-The 'Trade associations & regulatory bodies' guide gives more information.
+See the 'Trade associations & regulatory bodies' guide for more information.

-If a trader takes over the business or the trading name of another trader, they are not usually responsible in law for any breaches of contract, such as non-delivery of goods, problems with a digital download or failure to supply a service, which occurred before the business takeover.
-The trader may offer you a settlement on a goodwill basis or direct you to the body that is handling the insolvency, either an official receiver or an insolvency practitioner (see the Insolvency Service (opens in a new window) section of the GOV.UK website).
+If a trader takes over the business or the trading name of another trader, they are not usually responsible in law for any breaches of contract - such as non-delivery of goods, problems with a digital download or failure to supply a service - that occurred before the business takeover.
+The trader may offer you a settlement on a goodwill basis or direct you to the body that is handling the insolvency, either an official receiver or an insolvency practitioner (see the Insolvency Service section of the GOV.UK website).

-With a few exceptions, if the trader is a company it should have the abbreviation 'Ltd', 'PLC' or the word 'Limited' after the company name on business documentation at the premises and on the website.
+With a few exceptions, if the trader is a company it should have 'Ltd', 'PLC' or 'Limited' after the company name on business documentation at their premises and on their website.
 The company may have a different registered office address to the address where it normally trades.
 This may be an accountant's or a solicitor's office where documents can be served on the company.
-You can find out the registered office address by visiting the Companies House (opens in a new window) section of the GOV.UK website.
-Write to the company at the registered office.
+Companies House keeps a record of the registered office address as well as the correspondence address for each officer of the company.
+You can find out the registered office address and any correspondence addresses by visiting the Companies House section of the GOV.UK website.
+Write to the company at the registered office and the correspondence addresses.

 If you think that a company might be in administration or no longer trading, but you have not heard from the official receiver or insolvency practitioner, you can: